 Your final school report and the form of your application also count and can give you a bit of an advantage in your overall assessment.

 How will I know if I have been accepted?

-A few days after conclusion of the admissions process you will find out whether or not you have been accepted.
-Look for your Applicant ID number in the list or call us to inquire about your results.
+The result will be available a few day after the exam.
+Here you will find out whether or not you have been accepted and whether you have been placed on the waiting list.
+Look for your Applicant ID number in the list.

 You will also receive an email or letter from us.

 I have been accepted.
 What do I do now?